Who’s wearing vinyl pants in quarantine? How the pandemic could kill fashion trends for good

 Why do trends drive fashion in the first place?
 From the industry’s earliest origins, they’ve been a way to cultivate consumers’ desire for newness, which allows companies to sell us more clothes every season.
 But over the past two decades, we’ve taken our overconsumption to new levels.
 The industry doubled its production from 50 billion articles of clothing to 100 billion between 2000 and 2015.
 Note: There are only 8 billion people on the planet.

 But responding to trends is financially risky for brands, which buy massive amounts of inventory every season.
 Designers take bets on which styles will be fashionable six months from now and produce enormous quantities of whatever they believe will be trendy, such as, say, vinyl.
 If they read the market wrong, and customers aren’t really into the new look, or if the economy takes a dip, vast quantities of products go to waste.
 This is bad for the planet, but it’s also bad for a brand’s bottom line.
-“Brands are asking themselves how they can become more resilient to these kinds of economic shocks in the future,” says Laura Balmond, a program manager focused on fashion the Ellen MacArthur Foundation.
+“Brands are asking themselves how they can become more resilient to these kinds of economic shocks in the future,” says Laura Balmond, a program manager focused on fashion with the Ellen MacArthur Foundation.

 Strategies that reduce waste can be good for business, says designer Misha Nonoo.
-Three years ago, she switched from designing traditional seasonal collections to creating classic clothes in timeless colors, then manufactures them using a zero waste model.
+Three years ago, she switched from designing traditional seasonal collections to creating classic clothes in timeless colors, then manufactures them using a zero-waste model.
 She set up her supply chain to make an outfit only when a customer orders it.
 This approach has allowed her to get through this pandemic relatively unscathed.
 She says that while sales have softened, she doesn’t have piles of unsold garments or unused fabrics she has bought sitting in a warehouse.
 And as demand for loungewear and sweats have increased, she has been able to quickly scale up the production of these clothes.
 “In so many ways, profitability and zero-waste manufacturing are totally aligned,” she says.

 Balmond admits that shifting to new business models will require major systemic change for most brands.
 But these kind of changes tend to happen in moments of crisis, such as the one we’re currently in.
 And brands that want to survive might not have a choice.